LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 The following example demonstrates a bash command using the v27 of the aem-project-archetype.
 By setting 'appTitle', ' appId' and 'groupId' we tell the Archetype how it should name and structure our packages. 'frontendModule' can be one of ['none', 'general', 'react', 'angular'].
-By specifying this parameter, we can opt in to use the (new) ui.frontend module, which itself can be preconfigures with either a "classic" html variant, or one of the modern Javascript SPA Frameworks - currently only React and Angular are supported.
+By specifying this parameter, we can opt in to use the (new) ui.frontend module, which itself can be preconfigured with either a "classic" html variant, or one of the modern Javascript SPA Frameworks - currently only React and Angular are supported.

 If we do not specify an 'aemVersion' the latest AEM Cloud Sdk will be used.
-A specifiv version can be set via passing the AEM version in its major.minor.patch level notation.
+A specific version can be set via passing the AEM version in its major.minor.patch level notation.
 For example 'aemVersion="6.4.8' would create the archetype based on AEM 6.4 with Patch Level 8 and add all necessary dependencies to the pom.xml.